katat/vbot/README.md

 vbot -f=test.json -s todo
 ```

 Let's take a look at how vbot can ease the VRT process.
 Suppose we want to test this [TODO](http://todomvc.com/examples/react) web app using vbot.
-We define the interaction flow in a JSON file as below:
+We define the interaction flow in a playbook JSON file as below:

 ```json
 {